By Kenya specialist Arista

 During your stay, I’d make time to visit Lake Nakuru National Park, about two hours away.
 You can go on a game drive in search of black rhino, which are under protection in the park, as well as giraffe, lion, hyena and antelope.

-Flamingoes have historically flocked to the lake in huge numbers, but changing water conditions in recent years have seen them migrate elsewhere.
+Flamingos have historically flocked to the lake in huge numbers, but changing water conditions in recent years have seen them migrate elsewhere.
 If conditions are right, though, you might be lucky enough to see some dabbling on the water.

 Parched landscapes and local culture in Samburu National Reserve